chase-roohms/kometa-configs/README.md

 # kometa-configs
+This repository contains a collection of configuration files for use with **Kometa**, designed to manage metadata, playlists, collections, and more for a Plex instance.

+> [!IMPORTANT]
+> I am not affiliated with Kometa, Node-Red, Radarr, Sonarr, or Plex in **any** way.

 <img width="1201" height="431" alt="Image showing data flowing between different services with a text box saying 'you are here' pointed at GitHub" src="https://github.com/user-attachments/assets/c5ccee69-abbc-4d3e-bfb6-e545ea7cd1e5" />

-This repository contains a collection of configuration files for use with **Kometa**, designed to manage metadata, playlists, collections, and more for a Plex instance.

 ---